vdaas/vald/docs/tutorial/get-started.md

       - [Optional] Indexing manually instead of waiting for auto indexing You can set Agent NGT configuration `auto_index_duration_limit` and `auto_index_check_duration` for auto indexing.
-        In this example, you can create index manually using `CreateIndex()` mthod in the client library.
+        In this example, you can create index manually using `CreateAndSaveIndex()` mthod in the client library.
         <detail><summary>example code</summary><br>

         ```go
-        _, err = client.CreateIndex(ctx, &payload.Control_CreateIndexRequest{
+        _, err = client.CreateAndSaveIndex(ctx, &payload.Control_CreateIndexRequest{
         	PoolSize: uint32(insertCount),
         })
         if err != nil {